-- 2 tblsp. all-purpose flour
+- 2 tablespoons all-purpose flour

-- 2-3 sprigs fresh thyme
+- 3 sprigs fresh thyme

-- ¼ tsp. salt
+- ¼ teaspoon salt

-- ¼ tsp. ground black pepper
+- ¼ teaspoon ground black pepper

-- 1 tsp. butter
+- 1 teaspoon butter

 - ¼ cup milk or cream

 - Serve over hot split biscuits topped with an over easy or poached egg and a side of bacon or ham.